wearepal/UniversalGP/README.md

    variational inference, leave-one-out inference and exact inference.

-   * Variational inference can be used for generic Gaussian process models( multi-input, multi-output, regression and classification) with black-box likelihood.
+   * Variational inference can be used for generic Gaussian process models (multi-input, multi-output, regression and classification) with black-box likelihood.

-   * Leave-one-out inference can be used for generic Gaussian process models( multi-input, multi-output, regression and classification) with Gaussian likelihood.
+   * Leave-one-out inference can be used for generic Gaussian process models (multi-input, multi-output, regression and classification) with Gaussian likelihood.

    * Exact inference can be only used for standard Gaussian process model (one dimensional output) with Gaussian likelihood.

-2. Improve and adjust some codes to Tensorflow running more smoothly
+2. Improve the use of the Tensorflow API.

+## Installation

+Dependencies: Tensorflow, SciPy, sklearn, matplotlib

+After installing all dependencies just clone the repository.

 ## Usage